tree-sitter/tree-sitter/docs/section-3-creating-parsers.md

 * **Immediate Tokens : `token.immediate(rule)`** - Usually, whitespace (and any other extras, such as comments) is optional before each token.
 This function means that the token will only match if there is no whitespace.
 * **Aliases : `alias(rule, name)`** - This function causes the given rule to *appear* with an alternative name in the syntax tree.
 If `name` is a *symbol*, as in `alias($.foo, $.bar)`, then the aliased rule will *appear* as a [named node][named-vs-anonymous-nodes-section] called `bar`.
 And if `name` is a *string literal*, as in `alias($.foo, 'bar')`, then the aliased rule will appear as an [anonymous node][named-vs-anonymous-nodes-section], as if the rule had been written as the simple string.
 * **Field Names : `field(name, rule)`** - This function assigns a *field name* to the child node(s) matched by the given rule.
 In the resulting syntax tree, you can then use that field name to access specific children.
+* **Reserved Keywords : `reserved(wordset, rule)`**  - This function will override the global reserved word set with the one passed into the `wordset` parameter.
+This is useful for contextual keywords, such as `if` in JavaScript, which cannot be used as a variable name in most contexts, but can be used as a property name.

 In addition to the `name` and `rules` fields, grammars have a few other optional public fields that influence the behavior of the parser.